How to Trim Goat Hooves

 Tips for Trimming Goat Hooves

 With regular trimming, any one of your goats will have a healthy hoof free of injury and disease.
 This process might be slightly tedious, especially if you have many goats on your farm, but it’s worth the effort.
+You will find that, though tedious, regular maintenance will prevent issues that will take more time and money to fix.

 If you find that the goat’s hooves are tougher than you would like, you can make them go through a foot bath several times before trimming the hooves.
 This will make the keratin softer and give you a much easier time trimming.